Easy Crockpot Meal: Chicken Fettucine Alfredo

 Fettuccine Alfredo with Chicken

-Fettuccine alfredo with chicken is an easy dish that contains vegetables, fruit (yes peppers are a fruit), protein, and carbohydrates, making it a very balanced diet by combining these four major food groups and is delivered in a tasty yet easy-to-make meal.
-It can be prepared the morning or the night before.
-Just place the crockpot on low before you go to work, then when you arrive at home, all you need to prepare is the fettuccine or pasta of your choice.
+Fettuccine Alfredo with chicken is an easy dish that contains vegetables, fruit (yes peppers are a fruit), protein, and carbohydrates, making it a very balanced diet, which is a tasty yet easy-to-make meal.
+Prepare it in the morning or the night before.
+Just place the crock-pot on low before you go to work, then when you arrive at home, all you need to prepare is the fettuccine or pasta of your choice.
 I love using bowtie and penne, as well.

 Nutritional Facts for Chicken Fettuccine Alfredo

 |Serving size: 1/2 cup of sauce and noodles|

 |Calories from Fat||135|

 |Unsaturated fat 1 g|